OpenEvalProject/evals/manuscripts/elife-94909/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/02kvxyf05 National Institute for Research in Digital Science and Technology (INRIA) Paris France
+1. National Institute for Research in Digital Science and Technology (INRIA) Paris France ([ROR:02kvxyf05](https://ror.org/02kvxyf05))
-2. https://ror.org/01pxwe438 Montreal Neurological Institute, McGill University Montreal Canada
+2. Montreal Neurological Institute, McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-3. https://ror.org/00hj54h04 The University of Texas at Austin Austin United States
+3. The University of Texas at Austin Austin United States ([ROR:00hj54h04](https://ror.org/00hj54h04))

 † Corresponding author

 ## Abstract

-Automated analysis of the biomedical literature ( literature mining ) offers a rich source of insights.
+Automated analysis of the biomedical literature (literature mining) offers a rich source of insights.
 However, such analysis requires collecting a large number of articles and extracting and processing their content.
 This task is often prohibitively difficult and time-consuming.
 Here, we provide tools to easily collect, process, and annotate the biomedical literature.
 In particular, https://neuroquery.github.io/pubget/pubget.html is an efficient and reliable command-line tool for downloading articles in bulk from PubMed Central, extracting their contents and metadata into convenient formats, and extracting and analyzing information such as stereotactic brain coordinates. https://jeromedockes.github.io/labelbuddy/labelbuddy/current/ is a lightweight local application for annotating text, which facilitates the extraction of complex information or the creation of ground-truth labels to validate automated information extraction methods.
 Further, we describe repositories where researchers can share their analysis code and their manual annotations in a format that facilitates reuse.
 These resources can help streamline text mining and meta-science projects and make text mining of the biomedical literature more accessible, effective, and reproducible.
 We describe a typical workflow based on these tools and illustrate it with several example projects.

 ## Introduction

-## The need for literature mining is growing fast
+### The need for literature mining is growing fast

 More than 1 million papers are indexed by PubMed each year, about two papers per minute (Landhuis, 2016).
 This vast and fast-growing collection of knowledge has the potential to accelerate scientific insight and discovery.
 However, this information is represented as unstructured natural language texts across heterogeneous sources, making it difficult for researchers to access and analyze.
 As the number of publications continues to grow, there is an increasing need for tools and frameworks to systematically extract information from the scientific literature.